Ali Sara, Talesh

-Ali Sara (علي سرا, also Romanized as ‘Alī Sarā) is a village in Khaleh Sara Rural District, Asalem District, Talesh County, Gilan Province, Iran.
-At the 2006 census, its population was 251, in 61 families.
+Ali Sara (علی سرا, also Romanized as ‘Alī Sarā) is a village in Khaleh Sara Rural District, Asalem District, Talesh County, Gilan Province, Iran.

+At the time of the 2006 National Census, the village's population was 251 in 61 households.
+The 2011 census counted 234 people in 71 households.
+The 2016 census measured the population of the village as 248 people in 79 households.